Writing and marketing a new book is no easy task

-Social media is a great chance for writers to connect with their audience, as well as their fellow authors.
+Social media is a great chance for Indie authors to connect with their audience, as well as their fellow authors.

-It’s important to use social media in a deliberate, measured way.
+It’s important to use social media in a deliberate, measured way to market your books.

 Some authors fall into the trap of signing up for every platform imaginable and investing a ton of time and effort into social media, without ever knowing exactly why.

 For new authors, it’s better to start with the basics.